moodlebox/moodlebox/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ## Additional context
 Please provide any relevant information about your setup.
-This is important in case the issue is not reproducible except for under certain conditions.
+This is important in case the issue is not reproducible, except under certain conditions.
 - Raspberry Pi model [e.g. RPi 3B+]
 - MoodleBox version
 - MoodleBox plugin version